 Removing items from a dictionary

-We can remove items from a dictionary using clear() and pop() methods.
+We can remove items from a dictionary using the clear() and pop() methods.

 1. clear()